-Originally from Toronto, I went to medical school in St. Kitts and Nevis.
-I did my clinical training in the United States and Canada.
-My goal has always been to pursue medical residency in Canada.
-As a mental health advocate, the online psychotherapy research at Queens has given me the opportunity to provide online CBT to patients suffering from mood and anxiety disorders.
-This enabled me to become more aware of the course of the disorder, and I was amazed to see how new methods of delivering treatment could overcome geographic barriers and improve access to effective treatment.
-Apart from medicine, my interests include travelling, cooking, dancing and teaching English to new comers.
+Anchan is a medical graduate from St. Kitts and Nevis, and has completed her clinical training in both the U.S.A and Canada.
+As a mental health advocate, the online psychotherapy research at Queens has given her the opportunity to provide online CBT to patients suffering from mood and anxiety disorders.
+She is currently involved in the E-CBT research projects offering online CBT to patients suffering from depression and anxiety.
+Apart from medicine, her interests include travelling, cooking, dancing and teaching English to new comers.